Jack Ulrich: Biography

 Jack Ulrich was born in Kursk, Russia, but after his family had moved to Manitoba around the turn of the twentieth century he came up through the amateur hockey ranks in Winnipeg, where he first played at the Deaf and Dumb Institute (Manitoba School for the Deaf) on Portage Avenue, as a member of the M.S.D. team which won the Central Juvenile League championship in 1907.
 In 1909–10 he played with the Winnipeg Garrys in the city intermediate series, and one game with the Winnipeg Hockey Club of the Winnipeg Amateur Hockey League.
 In 1910–11 he appeared with the Winnipeg AAA:s in the city intermediate series.

-At the Manitoba School for the Deaf, and with the Winnipeg Garrys, Ulrich was a teammate of fellow deaf-mute hockey player Walter Molisky who would go in to win the Allan Cup with the Regina Victorias in 1914.
+At the Manitoba School for the Deaf, and with the Winnipeg Garrys, Ulrich was a teammate of fellow deaf-mute hockey player Walter Molisky who would go on to win the Allan Cup with the Regina Victorias in 1914.

 Ulrich went professional on the Canadian West Coast in 1912 with the Vancouver Millionaires, tallying 4 goals in 3 PCHA games with the Millionaires.

 For the 1912–13 season Millionaires manager Frank Patrick released Ulrich to Victoria, to make room for newly acquired forwards Cyclone Taylor, Carl Kendall and Jack McDonald.
 Victoria won the PCHA championship both in 1912–13 and 1913–14, with Ulrich as a substitute player.
 He also played in two unofficial Stanley Cup challenges with the Victoria Senators and Aristocrats, winning in 1913 against the Quebec Bulldogs and losing in 1914 against the Toronto Blueshirts.

 During the 1914–15 and 1915–16 NHA seasons Ulrich played as a substitute for the Montreal Wanderers, and also appeared in three games with the Toronto Blueshirts during the 1915–16 NHA campaign.

 Ulrich retired from hockey in 1916 due to injuries and the same year he married Mabel Agnes McKenzie of Montreal in Toronto.
 Ulrich died in Detroit, Michigan in 1927 of acute appendicitis.